 How to Become a Forensic Psychologist

 Forensic psychology is the application of psychology to our legal system.
-The word “forensic” is a Latin word meaning “of the forum”—that is, the ancient Roman court of law.
+The word “forensic” comes from the Latin “forensis” or “of the forum,” with forums being Roman courts of law.

-Experts typically recognize two definitions of forensic psychology: narrow and broad.
+Experts typically recognize two definitions of forensic psychology: one that is narrowly applied to activity within the criminal justice system, and a broader definition that includes the body of knowledge surrounding these issues.
 The narrow definition deals with the application of clinical psychology skills such as assessment and treatment to those who encounter the legal system, such as suspected perpetrators, witnesses, or victims of crime.
-The broad definition emphasizes research and experimentation in other areas of psychology, such as cognitive and behavioral psychology, as they relate to issues in the legal arena.
+The broader definition emphasizes research and experimentation in other areas of psychology, such as cognitive and behavioral psychology, as they relate to issues in the legal arena.

 What Does a Forensic Psychologist Do?

 Forensic psychologists use research, clinical skills, and their knowledge of the legal system to evaluate and make recommendations about defendants, victims, and convicted offenders.
 As discussed above, there are two different focuses in forensic psychology: clinical and research.

 One of the most common jobs for forensic psychologists as clinicians is the assessment of various situations, locations, and people.
 This work includes:

 Forensic psychologists communicate their findings to the appropriate legal professionals.
 They are frequently asked to testify in court proceedings.

 The clinical aspect of forensic psychology also includes treatment and rehabilitation.
 Forensic psychologists might: